 And after a successful Christmas exhibition at the Macphail Centre, Ullapool last year, Chris and Fran are kindly allowing me to return for their 2015 Christmas exhibition.
 Once more, I will be joined by David Young, who utilises the natural curves and markings to be found in the wind-blown trees from his own garden to make intricately-patterned artefacts such as mirror frames and clocks.
 But more about this nearer the time.

 To see a full list of exhibitions and dates, go to Textile Exhibitions.

-This retreat is specially designed to give you a completely stress-free break from the bustle of life.
+This retreat, which takes place on the idyllic Summer Isles, is specially designed to give you a completely stress-free break from the bustle of life.
 Working at a relaxed pace, you will learn this useful and satisfying traditional craft and how to convert it into all sorts of home furnishings.
 Join me for a few days of good company and good food and leave with new skills and, hopefully, a new hobby.

 Visit the Rag Rug Retreat course page for more details.